VTUL/fcrepo4-ansible/readme.md

 ### Fedora Configuration

-* Default is Fedora 4.7.1 with leveldb.
+* Default is Fedora 4.7.1 with a file-based database.
 * To install different Fedora 4 version or other configurations, see [fedora4 role readme](ansible/roles/fedora4)
 * To install Fedora 4 with PostgreSQL database, set `fedora_use_postgresql_modeshape: yes` in `ansible/site_vars.yml` and set other DB-related settings there as needed.